open-oceans/pyaqua/README.md

 positional arguments:
   {site-list,site-info,site-live,site-daily,site-timeseries}
-    site-list           Print lists of Site Name and ID with spotters site-info           Get detailed info about a site site-live           Get most recent/live info from a site site-daily          Print daily data info for a site site-timeseries     Print daily data info for a site
+    site-list           Print lists of Site Name and ID with spotters site-info           Print detailed information for a site site-live           Get most recent/live info from a site site-daily          Print daily data info for a site site-timeseries     Exports timeseries data for a site

 optional arguments:
   -h, --help            show this help message and exit